Project Objective

 How did I develop the brand?

-The logo was designed to be dynamic and expressive, built as a combination mark that pairs a heart-shaped visual element with the letter ‘m’-blending word and image into one unified symbol.
+The logo was designed as a dynamic combination mark, uniting a heart-shaped symbol with the letter ‘m’ to blend word and image into one expressive form.

-The colour palette takes inspiration from Warning by Jenny Joseph, a poem that subtly challenged the social expectations placed on women in the 1960s.
-The pairing of purple and red reflects this progressive spirit, representing bold self-expression and the generational connection among women.
+The colour palette draws inspiration from Warning by Jenny Joseph, reflecting its progressive spirit through the bold pairing of purple and red-symbolising self-expression and intergenerational connection among women.

 Illustrations